 Student Mentor Program

 The Student Mentor Program is a volunteer program designed to connect students with student mentors to support and encourage them to achieve their potential.
-Students may want a mentor for a number of reasons and so we have a number of different styles of mentor available including Buddy, Study Coach, and Subject Champion.
+Students may want a mentor for a number of reasons and so we have two different styles of mentors available including Buddy and Study Mentor.
 Each of these is aimed at guiding you to get the most out of your experience here at JCU Brisbane - and the most out of your potential!

-So whether you are new to Brisbane, new to university or your just want to hone your study, leadership or people skills, The James Cook University Brisbane Mentoring Program is here to help.
+So whether you are new to Brisbane, new to university or you just want to hone your study, leadership or people skills, The James Cook University Brisbane Mentoring Program is here to help.

 Finding a Mentor or Becoming a Mentor

-You can register to become mentee by completing filling out an application form which you can find on Level 2, or by emailing the program coordinator Laura Foley at email@example.com.
+You can register to become mentee by emailing the program coordinator Vizak Gagrat at Vizak.Gagrat@JCUB.edu.au.

 It can be daunting when you first arrive in a new country, city, and university.
 Mentors know what it is like being new - only they have found their way around, have a good understanding of their degree and are achieving good results.
 You will be able to learn from them as they share with you their experiences regarding their study experience at JCUB and living in a new and different country.

 You know your way around Brisbane - even uni!
 But perhaps your study commitments are becoming a weight that is increasingly harder to bear.
-A Study Coach can help you learn valuable skills aimed at mastering the management of your study while providing support and encouragement to help you on your way to achieving your academic (and personal!) potential.
-Study Coaches won't necessarily have studies the same subjects as you, but these mentors know what it takes to apply oneself and want to share their experiences with you so that you can become the best you can be.
+A Study Mentor can help you learn valuable skills aimed at mastering the management of your study while providing support and encouragement to help you on your way to achieving your academic (and personal!) potential.
+Study Mentors won't necessarily have studied the same subjects as you, but these mentors know what it takes to apply oneself and want to share their experiences with you so that you can become the best you can be.